 Create a scene

-In this scenario, you'll create a single image showing an overview of job and housing growth potential in San Francisco for use in print media.
+You'll create a single image showing an overview of job and housing growth potential in San Francisco for use in print media.
 Because the consumers will not be able to pan or zoom around the image, or click individual features to learn more, the 3D scene you author will need to be clear and uncluttered, while still providing a high-level understanding of where jobs and housing are expected to grow.

 - Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account (for ArcGIS Online or ArcGIS Enterprise), you can sign up for an ArcGIS free trial.

 - In the Create a New Project window, for Name, type SF Job and Housing Growth.
 Save the project to a location of your choice and make sure the Create a new folder for this project box is checked.

 A new, blank scene opens.
 Because your area of interest for your 3D view is relatively small in extent, a local scene is the best choice.
 You do not need to see the rest of the planet or allow for the curvature of the earth like a global scene does.

 - In the Contents pane, under Elevation Surfaces, right-click WorldElevation3D/Terrain3D and choose Remove.

 Removing the default elevation source for the scene makes the ground flat.
 A flat surface for the scene is important because you need the vertical bars showing potential jobs and housing to start from the same height.
 Additionally, the terrain of San Francisco is not an important component of the information you need to communicate in this scene.

 - On the ribbon, click the Map tab.
 In the Layer group, click Basemap and choose Dark Gray Canvas.